-The Child Tax Credit alone had an extraordinary positive impact, with nearly 1,300 of the county's children rising out of poverty between 2019 and 2020.
-While this trend was consistent among all of the five southeastern Pennsylvania counties, Bucks County had an astonishing 14% decline in the number of children in poverty, the fourth largest reduction in the region.
-In fact, the Child Tax Credit significantly increased the purchasing power of parents by putting an estimated \$325 million into their hands in 2021 than before the pandemic.
+The Child Tax Credit alone had an extraordinary positive impact, with over 500 of the county's children rising out of poverty between 2019 and 2020.
+This trend was consistent among all of the five southeastern Pennsylvania counties and Chester County had an 8% decline in the number of children in poverty.
+In fact, the Child Tax Credit significantly increased the purchasing power of parents by putting an estimated \$300 million into their hands in 2021, which equates to a \$100 million raise for families compared to 2019.

 On top of these payments to parents, the federal pandemic relief extended and enhanced unemployment payments that included a guaranteed \$600 a week for workers who were laid off due to COVID.
 The CARES Act also reimbursed employers for leave taken by employees who had to take care of a sick child or other dependent, marking the first-ever federal enactment of paid leave policy for parents.
 Nearly all these benefits are no longer available, and, in most cases, their expiration makes sense.
-That's not the case though for the Child Tax Credit, which came to an end on December 15, 2021.
-Its expiration is likely to mean that in 2022, over 2,000 children across the county, from Quakertown to Bristol, will likely fall back into poverty.
+That's not the case though for the Child Tax Credit, which came to an end December 15, 2021.
+Its expiration is likely to mean that in 2022, hundreds of children across the county will fall back into poverty.

 Meanwhile, data shows that men returned to work at three times the rate of women within the first twelve months of the pandemic.

-As of February 2022, there were approximately 2,500 fewer women working in the county, mirroring the "she-cession" widely reported across the country, while the number of men working increased by about 1,500 compared to February 2020.
-These trends are especially troubling because, before the pandemic, about 75% of families had all present parents in the workforce, meaning 25% of the county's families had only one or no source of income for their household.
+As of February 2022, there were approximately 2,000 fewer women working in the county, mirroring the "she-cession" widely reported across the country, while the number of men working increased by about 1,200 compared to February 2020.
+These trends are especially troubling because, before the pandemic, nearly 72% of families had all parents in the workforce, meaning 28% of the county's families had only one or no source of income for their household.